Perseus Upsizes Corporate Debt Facility to US$300 million

-Perth, Western Australia/April 3, 2023/African focused gold producer Perseus Mining Limited (ASX/TSX:PRU) is pleased to announce it has refinanced its existing syndicated debt facility to a US$300 million revolving corporate facility.
+Perth, Western Australia/April 3, 2023/African focused gold producer Perseus Mining Limited PRU is pleased to announce it has refinanced its existing syndicated debt facility to a US$300 million revolving corporate facility.

 HIGHLIGHTS